iulianraduat/select-timezone-material-ui/README.md

 # select-timezone-material-ui

-It allows you to select one of the timezones defined by [Moment.Timezone](https://momentjs.com/timezone/) from a material-ui like dropdown component
+It allows you to select one of the timezones defined by [Moment.Timezone](https://momentjs.com/timezone/) from a material-ui like dropdown component.

+Selecting a timezone will also select all other timezones with the same offset.

 ---